jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

-The first thing she heard was a general chorus of ‘There goes Bill!’ then the Rabbit’s voice along – ‘Catch him, you by the hedge!’; then silence, and then another confusion of voices – ‘Hold up his head – Bran- dy now – Don’t choke him – How was it, old fellow?
+The first thing she heard was a general chorus of ‘There goes Bill!’ then the Rabbit’s voice along – ‘Catch him, you by the hedge!’; then silence, and then another confusion of voices – ‘Hold up his head – Brandy now – Don’t choke him – How was it, old fellow?
 What happened to you?
 Tell us all about it!’
 Last came a little feeble, squeaking voice, (‘That’s Bill,’ thought Alice,) ‘Well, I hardly know – No more,